The Art of Accessorizing Your Home

 • vintage, or some other unifying element

-A grouping of green vases in the same shape and height would be boring.
-But a grouping of green vases in different shapes and heights would be interesting.
-The color green would unify the group, whereas, the varied shapes and heights would make the group more interesting.
+A grouping of green vases of the same shape and height would be boring.
+A grouping of green vases in varying shapes and heights would be more interesting.
+Color unifies the group, whereas, the varied shapes and heights add interest.

-Try to avoid being too matchy, which although safe, can be boring.
+Try to avoid being too matchy, which, although safe, can be boring.
 If you're a compulsive matcher, try throwing in a textured throw blanket or a pillow with an exciting pattern.
-Take baby steps.

 Arrange accessories in triangles